 • snook

-Barwon Heads Fishing Guide offers multiple areas to fish providing a very diverse fishing ecosystem.
-You can fish the Bass straight by land or boat targeting bigger saltwater species or you can fish the Barwon river and target many of the estuary species.
-Within the Barwon river, you can catch whiting, salmon, mullet, silver trevally, bream, estuary perch, flathead, pinkies, gurnard, mulloway, and crabs.
-I have found small mullet to be the most common catch and big bream and Mulloway as prized catches.
-Seasonally you can also catch elephant fish typically between Feb-Apr.
+Barwon Heads provide many areas for fish and a diverse fishing ecosystem.
+You can fish the Bass straight by land or boat, targeting bigger saltwater species, or you can fish the Barwon River and target many of the estuary species.
+Within the Barwon River, you can catch many bread and butter species such as King Goerge Whiting, Silver Trevally, Australian Salmon, Mullet, Bream, estuary perch, flathead, pinkies, gurnard, mulloway, and crabs.
+Historically, we also used to catch elephant fish between Feb and Apr, but that hasn’t been as common in recent years.

 The 13th beach surf area is also a good fishing destination.
-Which can provide quality catches of salmon all year round but particularly in the colder months when Salmon is active. if you would like to learn more about salmon fishing then read our detailed guide on surf fishing for salmonFishing Bass straight will allow you to target snapper, flathead, snook, barracouta, salmon, squid, and some different shark species.
+This can provide quality salmon catches all year round, particularly in the colder months when salmon is active.
+If you want to learn more about salmon fishing, read our detailed guide on surf fishing for salmonFishing Bass straight will allow you to target snapper, flathead, snook, barracouta, salmon, squid, and some different shark species.
 There are charter operators in this area should you not have your own boat.
 If you would like to learn more about targeting snapper then read our detailed guide on how to catch snapper in Barwon Heads

 Baits Barwon Heads